andy5995/vs-fltk/docs/for-developers.md

 ### Flatpak

-Flatpak is not really the ideal approach to deliver `vs` due to the intrinsic cost of having a separate runtime from the main system, and the potential issues with permissions.
+Flatpak is not really the ideal approach to deliver `vs` due to the intrinsic cost of having a separate runtime.
+Also its sandboxing & permission system might raise some issues.
-Still, it is good to support it at this stage since many libraries & build dependencies are bleeding-edge.
+Still, it is good to support it at these early stages, since many libraries & build dependencies are bleeding-edge.

 ```sh
 flatpak --user remote-add --if-not-exists flathub https://flathub.org/repo/flathub.flatpakrepo